Dictionary of Letterlocking (DoLL)

-Check back here to witness our comprehensive glossary grow to include the more than 700 letterlocking terms.
 Here are over one hundred terms as a preview!
 Many of the galleries include links to instructional videos.
 Go ahead and click on them.
+Check back here to witness our comprehensive glossary grow to include the more than 650 letterlocking terms.

-Cite as: Jana Dambrogio, Daniel Starza Smith, and the Unlocking History Research Group.
-2023.
+Jana Dambrogio, Daniel Starza Smith, and the Unlocking History Research Group.
+2024.
 Dictionary of Letterlocking (DoLL).
-Last updated: 4 December 2023.
+Last updated: 24 July 2024.
 Date accessed: [Date].
-Abbreviated on this page: (DoLL 2023).
-All images except when noted are courtesy of the Unlocking History Materials Collection.
+Abbreviated on this page: (DoLL 2024).
+All images except when noted are courtesy of the Unlocking History Research Group archive, MC0760, MIT Libraries.

 Concepts